-Let me be clear, Stalin made plenty of mistakes, from Lysenko to the Moscow trials, but was also responsible for at least two significant achievements – apart from studying theology (he was unable to sit his final exams since his parents couldn’t pay the fees).
+Let me be clear, Stalin made plenty of mistakes, but was also responsible for at least two significant achievements.

 The first was the collectivisation drive in the early 1930s.
 Collectivisation?
 Yes, since it was unfinished business from the revolution.

 For the sake of the ‘civil’ war and the need to get the Soviet economy kicking, as well as come up with the bare modicum of grain needed to ward off the worst of the famines produced by the ‘civil’ war, Lenin relinquished his desire for collectivisation.
 So, when the NEP was winding down in the late 20s, Stalin issued an order in 1927 that collectivisation was to restart.
 Why?
 Grain production was falling short by about 20 million tons, needed to feed Russia itself, largely due to old peasant methods of agriculture that were becoming increasingly inefficient.
 However, the order was ignored and the shortages got worse, kulaks (rich peasants) began stockpiling grain and pushing up the prices, so the next year Stalin announced collectivisation would be enforced.
 In response, the peasants burned crops and barns and killed their animals.
 Stalin followed Lenin’s path for a short while, allowing small-hold production to continue.
 But in 1932 he lost patience and ordered full enforcement.
 By the end of the year, 67% of farms were collectivised, but peasants continued to burn crops and stockpile.
-Famine got worse in 1932-3, so now Stalin really got the shits: he rounded up the kulaks and used that tried and true Russian method of more than two centuries – he sent them off to populate (and perish in) Siberia.
+Famine got worse in 1932-1933, so the Politburo got serious: kulaks were rounded up and – following the tried and true Russian method of more than two centuries – were sent off to populate (and perish in) Siberia.
 Meanwhile, by 1939, 99% of Russian farms were collectivised, modernised and were using machinery.